LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Methodology

 Conventional EEG classification methods typically train separate models for each subject, motivated by the assumption that inter-subject variability in neural patterns and data distributions hinders effective joint training.
-However, this subject-specific approach suffers from poor generalization: models specialized on individual subjects fail to perform reliably on unseen subjects.
-In real-world clinical settings, diagnostic predictions are typically made once per subject, and so we do not have labeled instances to train subject-specific models on.
-This motivates the development of models that generalize well across individuals.
+However, this subject-specific approach suffers from heavier computational requirements and model storage, and does not leverage any possible cross-subject signals.
+And although some previous work has attempted this, they have seen limited performance improvements.

-Previous work in this direction embeds the subject information and concatenates it with the channel dimension of the input data to the model, making the subject information available to the model \citep{burchert2024eeg}.
-However, this has several disadvantages, especially in convolutional networks, due to the position of the encoding and the lack of control on how it is incorporated with the EEG channel information.
+Namely \citet{burchert2024eeg}, attempts to learn joint models by embedding the subject ID and concatenating it with the channel dimension of the input data.
+However, this has several disadvantages, especially in convolutional networks, due to the limited positional interactions of the ID and the remaining EEG channel information.
 To remedy this, we directly incorporate subject ID embeddings in the data transformations by adding subject-specific low-rank adapters \citep{lora}.
-This allows us to model a richer embedding of the subject information while preserving cross-subject EEG patterns.
-Let

-be an EEG classification model, parametrized by $P$ many parameter matrices $W_p \in \R^{I_p\times J_p}$ ($p=1{:}P$).
-Here, we add low-rank adapter modules to the parameter matrices $W_p$, replacing the original $W_p$, now called $W_p\shared$, by a combination of shared and subject-specific parameters: